simonprickett/local-aircraft-tracker/README.md

 ## Running it Yourself

 Almost all components of this project are written in Node.js.
 They use features of JavaScript that require a recent version of Node.
-I've tested them all with Node 16.15.1 on both macOS Ventura and Raspberry Pi OS (Debian 11 - "bullseye" version).
+I've tested them all with Node 24.6.0 on both macOS Sequoia 15.7 and Raspberry Pi OS (Debian 11 - "bullseye" version).

 All of the components connect to a single [Redis Stack](https://redis.io/docs/stack/) database.
 This is where they store data and communicate with each other in a variety of ways.